datagrok-ai/public/help/access/file-shares.md

 import TabItem from '@theme/TabItem';
 ```

-Datagrok offers a convenient interface for working with files.
-You can connect to [popular file systems](supported-connectors.md), including the [Amazon S3 bucket](connectors/s3.md), [Dropbox](connectors/dropbox.md), [Google Drive](connectors/googlecloud.md), and [Git](connectors/git.md), as well as [Windows and Linux network shares](connectors/files.md).
-In addition, each Datagrok user has a personal directory called **Home** for uploading files using the drag-and-drop feature.
-Datagrok automatically creates this directory upon signup.
+Datagrok lets you work with files and directories on your system from the convenience of a web browser.
+You can browse, preview, open, create, delete, rename, download, clone, and share files and directories.
+When you sign up for Datagrok, a personal directory called **Home** is automatically created for you.
+Additionally, you can connect to [popular file systems](supported-connectors.md), including the [Amazon S3 bucket](connectors/s3.md), [Dropbox](connectors/dropbox.md), [Google Drive](connectors/googlecloud.md), and [Git](connectors/git.md), as well as [Windows and Linux network shares](connectors/files.md).

 :::note